|

 welcoming to all the crop circle researchers in Wiltshire.
 The

 2002 crop circle season starts here!
+Report by

 Stuart Dike